Devin Smith (basketball): Maccabi Tel Aviv

 On June 23, 2011, Smith signed a two-year deal with the Israeli team Maccabi Tel Aviv.

 On April 1, 2013, he was named the EuroLeague MVP of the month of March, his first such monthly award.
 Over the month, he helped his team win 4 straight games after having 2–5 score in its Top 16 group.
 He averaged 15.3 points, 6.5 rebounds and 2 steals per game.
 He had statistically the best season since coming in the club, having the averages of 11.5 points, 4 rebounds and 1.6 assists over 25 EuroLeague games played.
 Maccabi however went short of all the trophies.

 On June 26, 2013, he signed a new two-year contract with Maccabi.
 With the first half of the season ended, team's performances showed very little hope that the season would be better than the previous.
 However, Maccabi finished the season by winning the triple crown.
 Maccabi eventually won its sixth EuroLeague championship, Smith's first, by defeating Real Madrid in an overtime 98–86 finals game.
 Smith was one of the key Maccabi players, averaging 9.9 points and career-high 5.6 rebounds with career-high shooting percentages.

 In the summer of 2014, Maccabi's roster changed dramatically with the departure of head coach David Blatt, and some key players from the previous season like David Blu, Tyrese Rice, Ricky Hickman and Joe Ingles.
 His role in the team as being one of the best and most experienced players was left unchanged, as he had many touches.
 He was named the EuroLeague MVP of the month of December, his second monthly MVP award.
 Over the month of December, he averaged 20.7 points, 6.7 rebounds, 4 assists and 2 steals per game.
 Maccabi was eventually stopped in the quarter-final series, after being swept by Fenerbahçe Ülker.
 In May 2015, he was chosen to the All-EuroLeague Second Team for the performances he put up over the season.
 He had his best season since coming into the club, averaging all career-highs of 15 points, 6.1 rebounds, 2.5 assists, and 1 steal, over 25 games in the EuroLeague.

 On April 7, 2015, he signed a new three-year contract with Maccabi.

 On September 27, 2017, after 6 seasons with Maccabi, Smith announced his retirement from playing professional basketball.

 Coaching career

 On June 11, 2018, Smith would join Jason Staudt as new assistant coaches for the Phoenix Suns under new head coach Igor Kokoškov's staff.
 However, after putting up a 19–63 record with the Suns, Smith was fired alongside the rest of the team's coaching staff on April 23, 2019.

+On October 13, 2023, Smith was hired as an assistant coach by the Capital City Go-Go of the NBA G League.